-- 27.12 (1) The party who obtained the order for an examination shall bear the expenses reasonably incurred in the conduct of that examination. - (2) The Court may order the party who obtained the order for examination to deposit in the Registry a specified sum in respect of the expenses.
+- 28.12 (1) The party or intervener who obtained the order for an examination shall bear the expenses reasonably incurred in the conduct of that examination. - (2) The Court may order the party or intervener who obtained the order for examination to deposit in the Registry a specified sum in respect of the expenses. - (3) Where the Court makes an order under sub-rule (2) the examiner shall not act until the sum has been deposited. - (4) Notwithstanding sub-rule (1), the Court may determine who is ultimately to bear such expenses.

-3 Amended by the Caribbean Court of Justice (Original Jurisdiction) (Amendment) Rules, 2006